YTTD - Gin Ibushi

 The clock placed high on the wall continues to tick rapidly, only worsening the state you're in.
 It's like this whole hallway was your personal hell at the moment.
 You thought that it would be the best place for you to find some peace, but it's like nothing could let you escape the sadness swirling inside your chest at the moment.
 The distant laughter of teenagers and younger students didn't help much, and the overall atmosphere that surrounded the infirmary wasn't pleasant—you could even faintly smell some antiseptic coming from behind the door.
-At least, none of your classmates was here to bother you with questions and unnecessary jokes.
+At least, none of your classmates were here to bother you with questions and unnecessary jokes.

 The sound of creaking rings in your ears, sounding louder than it should be due to the feeling of unexpectedness.
 You get a glimpse of the office and a green-haired doctor sitting inside, saying 'Take care, Gin!
 Don't forget to tell your mother you love her.' to the boy that's walking out.